larryblunk/Perfsonar-CentOS6-Kickstart-upgrade/README.md

  initrd /initrd.img
 ```

-5) Reboot box and optionally use VNC to follow installation process if enabled in Kickstart file.
+5) Remote VNC access may also be enabled in kickstart file to follow installation process.